Eggnog White Chocolate Chip Cookies

 -

-In a medium bowl whisk together the flour, baking soda, salt, nutmeg, and cinnamon until no streaks remain.
+In a medium bowl, whisk together the flour, baking soda, salt, nutmeg, and cinnamon until everything looks evenly combined.

 -